aspnet/SignalR/specs/TransportProtocols.md

 This transport requires that a connection be established using the `[endpoint-base]/negotiate` end point.

 The HTTP POST request is made to the URL `[endpoint-base]/[connection-id]/send`.
 The content consists of frames in the same format as the Long Polling transport.
 It is up to the client which of the Text or Binary protocol they use, and the server is able to detect which they use either via the `Content-Type` (see the Long Polling transport section) or via the first byte (`T` for the Text-based protocol, `B` for the binary protocol).
 Upon receipt of the **entire** request, the server will process and deliver all the messages, responding with `202 Accepted` if all the messages are successfully processed.
 If a client makes another request to `/send` while an existing one is outstanding, the existing request is terminated by the server with the `409 Conflict` status code.

+This transport will always produce single-frame messages, since the Long-Polling protocol below does not support encoding an end-of-message flag.

 ## Server-Sent Events (Server-to-Client only)